Last Updated: August 5

 Clinical Research Ramp Up

-As of June 6, 2020, clinical research can begin ramping up from Red to Orange level.* PIs can develop their plans, and if approved, may begin implementing them.
-PIs should carefully read the two documents below “Considerations in Re-Starting a Clinical Research Study” and “Guidelines for Clinical Research Transitions – Red Level to Orange Level”.
+PIs can develop their plans, and if approved, may begin implementing them.
+PIs should carefully read the two documents below “Guidelines for Clinical Research Transitions – Orange to Yellow” and “Considerations in Re-Starting a Clinical Research Study”.

-However, if conditions or the situation changes, Washington University leadership may decide to return to the Clinical Research – Red Level, and PIs and research teams should be prepared for this eventuality.
+However, if conditions or the situation changes, Washington University leadership may decide to return to the Clinical Research – Orange or Red Level, and PIs and research teams should be prepared for this eventuality.

 Guidelines and Ramp Up Plans

-- Guidelines for Clinical Research Transitioning from Red to Orange
+- Guidelines for Clinical Research Transitioning from Orange to Yellow

 - Considerations in Restarting a Clinical Research Study